Bahrain Travel Guide

 The airport serves as the hub for the national carrier Gulf Air who connect Bahrain with 50 destinations in 28 countries across Africa, Asia and Europe.

-Opened in January of 2021, the new terminal of Bahrain International Airport is stunning in every respect with the design team focussing on minimising passenger stress and creating a world-class facility.
+Opened in January of 2021, the new terminal of Bahrain International Airport is stunning in every respect with the design team focusing on minimising passenger stress and creating a world-class facility.
 This has been achieved!

 Reducing passenger stress has been achieved through clever design, with either bright or soft colours being utilised in different areas, depending on perceived stress levels.